Newsreel: Retrospectives

-An Australian movie production dramatizing the cameramen and producers of newsreels was released in 1978.
+An Australian movie production dramatizing the camera operators and producers of newsreels was released in 1978.
 The title was Newsfront.
 Some events featured during the presentation were regarding the 1949 election of the Australian Prime Minister, the rabbit plague, and the introduction of television (1956).

 A 2016 Irish documentary, Éire na Nuachtscannán ("Ireland in the Newsreels") looked at the newsreel age in Ireland, mostly focusing on Pathé News and how the (British) company altered its newsreels for an Irish audience.